sjmduncan/sjmduncan.github.io/rocnet/_sources/slurm.rst.txt

 ================

 These instructions assume you access the cluster via ``ssh`` (including using the VSCode remote connect plugin), and will use ``sbatch`` to start training jobs.
-Mostly, this is the same as the Quickstart instructions, but you probably have to live with whichever versions of python and CUDA are already installed on the nodes you're going to use.
+Mostly, this is the same as the Quickstart instructions except that you probably have to live with whichever versions of python and CUDA are already installed on the nodes you're going to use.

-All of these instructions are run on the cluster
+All of these instructions are to be run on the a login node on the cluster

 1. Get code ``git clone --depth 1 https://altitude.otago.ac.nz/rocnet/rocnet-example.git``
 2. Replace the ``{{PLACEHOLDER}}`` values in ``cluster-utils/slurm-check-*.sh`` files match your environment